twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TIMPORTGLYPHDATAFORM** – Used when importing glyph data.
 The default push button is **OK**.
 * **TINSERTGLYPHFORM** – Used when inserting glyphs.
 The default push button is **OK**.
 The **Help** button does nothing in old versions.
 * **TINSTALLEDFONTSFORM** – Displays a dialog to open installed fonts in the computer.
 The default push button is **OK**.
 The **Help** button does nothing in old versions.
-* **TKERNINGFORM** – For old versions of FontCreator, displays a dialog where you can view or edit the legacy kerning tables in the font.
+* **TKERNINGFORM** – Used in old versions when viewing or editing the legacy kerning tables (not the GPOS kerning tables).
 See the OpenType Designer in recent versions to edit the GPOS kerning tables.
 * **TKERNINGNEWPAIRFORM** – Used when adding a kerning pair in the legacy kerning tables.
 The default push button is **OK**.
 * **TMAINFORMFCP3** – Version 3.0 only.
 Used when starting FontCreator.
-Maximizing each window changes the title bar.
+Maximizing changes the title bar.
 (See TMAINFORMFONTCREATOR in recent versions)
 * **TMAINFORMFONTCREATOR** – Used when starting FontCreator.
-Maximizing each window changes the title bar.
+Maximizing changes the title bar.
 * **TMETRICSFORM** – Used when configuring metrics options.
 The default push button is **OK**.
 * **TNAMINGFORM** – For versions 3.0 through 6.0 only, displays a dialog where you can manually change the naming fields of a font.
 The default push button is **OK**.
 See TFONTPROPERTIESFORM in recent versions.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 The default push button is **OK**.